 Energizes the starter motor to crank the engine.
-With the engine RUN-STOP switch in the "Run" position, push and hold the START button for a minimum of 2 seconds to crank the engine; release as the engine starts.
+With the engine "Run / Stop" switch in the "Run" position, push and hold the Start button to crank the engine; release as the engine starts.
+Start button must be depressed for a minimum of two seconds.
 Do not press while engine is running since this can cause damage to the ring gear and/or starter motor.